Birrieria PDX: Reception

 Additionally, the website's Alex Frane described the crunch wrap as "sheer indulgence".
 He and Ron Scott included the Birria en Caldo in a 2021 list of "Portland's Most Potent Hangover Cures".
+The restaurant ranked second in the Best Taco category of Willamette Week's annual 'Best of Portland' readers' poll in 2022.

 Eater Portland's Brooke Jackson-Glidden included the Birria en Caldo in a 2022 list of "17 Sick Day Delivery Standbys to Order in Portland".
 She wrote, "when feeling under the weather, it's best to stay simple: the birria en caldo is just a tub of the braised beef in its rich broth, with a side of rice and tortillas.
 Those looking for some sinus-clearing can add a side of the hot salsa, to pour over rice or directly in the soup (not that it needs it)."
 The website's Katrina Yentch and other staffers also included Birrieria PDX in a list of "22 Go-to Spots for Affordable Dining in Portland".